Codependency: Understanding Codependent Behaviors

 - Giving up what matters to you or makes you happy

 - An inability to remember how to be alone

 Though it can feel as if there is no answer for codependency, there are solutions.
 Many books have been written about codependency, offering intimate insights into personal lives, stories of struggles, and stories of recovery.

-When our the meaning and purpose of our life is dependent upon the existence of another person, the answer for our recovery is to place the meaning and purpose of our lives in the appropriate place.
+Understanding the subconscious motivations behind partners in a codependent relationship is the key to remedying the situation.
+When the meaning and purpose of our life is dependent upon the existence of another person, the answer for our recovery is to place the meaning and purpose of our lives in the appropriate place.
 For many, this can mean having faith, believing in a Higher Power, or finding a new sense of direction and meaning.
 Changing codependent behaviors changes the way we live our lives, how we relate to others, and most importantly, how we relate to ourselves.

 First, we get to know ourselves by taking a look at our needs, wants, and desires.
 Developing a basic understanding of who we are as individuals enables us to take action to nurture these small parts of ourselves through boundaries.
 Healthy boundaries are the firm lines we draw between ourselves and others, demonstrating what we are and what we are not willing to tolerate.

 Self-care for Fixing Codependency